By Archie Bosman:

 With regard to the valve when fully open—at maximum valve lift—most engine builders desire the valve spring to be within 0.050in to 0.060in of coil bound.
 This almost coil-bound condition returns the coil spring to a uniform, stable shape on every closing cycle.

-If not, the spring exhibits excessive space between the coils and it never calms down—it constantly shakes and wiggles.
-Therefore it could be argued that a valve spring operating at moderate lift that doesn’t close properly is more inclined to ail with premature weakness or breakage than one operating with higher lift that does close properly.
+If not, the spring exhibits excessive space between the coils and it never relaxes—it constantly shakes and wiggles.
+Therefore, it could be argued that a valve spring operating at moderate lift that doesn’t close properly is more inclined to ail with premature weakness or breakage than one operating with higher lift that does close properly.

 Aggressive camshafts and when they undermine the combination